BIB3123 - Old Testament Historical Books

 - Explain the theological messages evident in the Old Testament Historical Books.

-- Ability to identify the main characters of the Old Testament and their role in the story (CN-4).
+- Ability to identify the literary structure, the theological concepts and main story line of the Old Testament (CN-1).

-- Ability to describe the historical context of the major sections of the Old Testament (CN-5).
+- Ability to describe the historical and cultural contexts of the major sections of the Old Testament (CN-2).

 Introduction to the Old Testament and Biblical Interpretation.